jhager/rent-control/README.md

 More information can be found here: https://westert.itch.io/rent-control

+The full Hololens application can be found here: https://github.com/thomaswester/hololens-pdx16gamejam

 ### Server

 The project optionally supports a sever.
 To start a server use https://github.com/typicode/json-server